Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 code that has 90% of the impact.
 Most everything happens inside of the game loop, so efficiency is king.

-### You may need to coordinate with the platform\'s event loop
+### You may need to coordinate with the platform's event loop

 In the win32 API, you can use calls like `PeekMessage` to handle and dispatch events from the OS.
-Unlike `GetMessage`, `PeekMessage` doesn\'t block waiting for user input, so your game loop continues on.
+Unlike `GetMessage`, `PeekMessage` doesn't block waiting for user input, so your game loop continues on.

 ## Sample Code

 The code for a game loop is pretty straightforward.
-Let\'s talk about some variations and go over their pros and cons.
+Let's talk about some variations and go over their pros and cons.

 Remember that the game loop consists of three parts: